 If you’re still in your early or mid teens, it’s not too late and I REALLY urge you to take action to shred fat.

 You can start making lifestyle changes that support fat loss and thereby decrease the amount of fat cells you have for the rest of your life.

-A good start is my free bodyweight training program and the START HERE page on this website.
+A good start is the 2 phases of a skinny-fat transformation page on this website.

 If you’re a parent with a chubby kid, I also recommend you have them start their fat loss as soon as possible because it will make their life so much easier later on!

 But what about those of us who aren’t teenagers any more and who have a lot of fat cells?

 We just have to work with what we have.

 For me, this means that I do my absolute best to eat healthy and achieve a lean physique, but I also have realistic expectations.